arthurhenrique/cookiecutter-fastapi/README.md

 # cookiecutter-fastapi

-In order to create an template to FastAPI projects. :rocket:
+In order to create a template to FastAPI projects. :rocket:

 ## Cookiecutter